gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

        4., 5., 2., 0., 0., 0., 0., 0.])
 ```

+# Conservation laws

-Next, we need to represent the *conservation laws* for each interior
+Now we are going to identify the *conservation laws* for our network
-vertex of our network flow.
+flow.
+For each interior vertex of our diagram, we need that the sum

-We first need to be able to *identify* interior vertices; we use the following code:
+of the *incoming flow* is equal to the sum of the *outgoing flow*.

 ``` python
 def getIncoming(vertex,edges):